 In furtherance of my project publishing chapters from my books, we now come to a chapter on traditional artistic practices.
 Its title is “The Renaissance and the Academic Method”.
 To understand how it fits into the structure of “Drawing with Both Sides of the Brain”, please go to the POSTSCRIPT below.
-To read the chapter just click on “TRADITIONAL PRACTICES” on the line below.
+To read the chapter just click on the link immediately below:

 Some illustrations of traditional artistic practices

 As you will see the chapter is richly illustrated: The four images below show either the traditional artistic practices in action or their fruits.
 The first two give a foretaste of the use of essentially mechanical devices, while the second two illustrate the advantage of a having a comprehensive knowledge of anatomy and linear perspective respectively.

 This chapter is from “Drawing on Both Sides of the Brain”, which is divided into two BOOKS.

 Each book is divided into several parts.
 Thus BOOK ONE, to which contains the chapter to which this post is devoted, is divided into three parts: